How to Become a Virtual Assistant in 2023

 3. Create an online presence.

-An online presence can make it easier to promote your virtual assistant services, display your skills and experience, and find new clients.
+An online presence can make it easier to promote your virtual assistant services, display your skills and experience, and finding new clients.
 Review your services, skills, experiences, letters of recommendation, and testimonials.
 Draft clear, compelling copy, such as a value proposition, mission statement, services list, and About Me paragraph.
 Then, set up any or all of the following:

 • Website